akim42003/HandyTrack---Nutrition-and-Fitness-App/docs/CAMERA_FOOD_RECOGNITION.md

 # Camera Food Recognition System

 ## Overview
-The Visi-Cal app includes an AI-powered food recognition system that uses the device camera to identify foods and automatically estimate their nutritional content.
+The HandyFit app includes an AI-powered food recognition system that uses the device camera to identify foods and automatically estimate their nutritional content.

 ## Features
 - Real-time food recognition using TensorFlow Lite